repat/cli-crud/docs/CARDS.md

 # Cards

 Cards are supplementary panels displayed in the detail view, either before or after the relation tables.
-Four card types are available via static factory methods on the base `Card` class.
+Three card types are available via static factory methods on the base `Card` class.

 All card closures receive `(Model $model, Resource $resource)` and are called once per detail view render.